PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 first apply the declared rank-3/4/5 logical-layout permutation and then align to the shared target-shape literal.
 Both helpers retain callback-based shape access and have no exporter-local duplicate.
+Fused activation statement generation is co-located with these emitters.
+Direct ReLU, clamp, SiLU, and Tanh forms retain their compact source, while unknown activation names use the shared generated-runtime fallback.

 The direct-module dispatcher is being decomposed by operator family rather than moved as another monolith.
 Its unidirectional RNN, unidirectional LSTM, and